NikolasMarkou/bigbrain/README.md

 # bigbrain

-A extendible and robust way of deploying production level deep learning models
+A extendible and robust way of deploying production level deep learning models.

+I have two basic target frameworks that i want to support in mind

+* tensorflow
+* pytorch

 ## Dependencies